robzr/short_bus/README.md

 )

 # Now, send a simple message to the Driver
-driver.send 'Random Event'
+driver.send 'Simple Message'

 # << is an alias for send
-driver << 'Joe::GoodMessage::hi, bob'
+driver << 'NewService::SimpleMessage::Arg'

 # Or, attach a payload object
-driver.send 'Steve::GoodMessage::Your Uncle', payload_object
+driver.send 'NewService::SimpleMessage::Arg', payload_object

+# Arrays can be passed
+driver << ['NewService::SimpleMessage::Arg', payload_object]

-# Passing a labeled hash makes things a bit easier to read
+# A hash makes things a bit easier to read
 driver << {
-  message: 'Steve::GoodMessage::Your Uncle',
+  message: 'NewService::SimpleMessage::Arg',
   payload: payload_object
 }

-# Or you can declare a Message object and send that manually
+# Or you can declare a Message object yourself
 new_message = ShortBus::Message.new(
-  message: 'Steve::GoodMessage::Your Uncle',
+  message: 'NewService::SimpleMessage::Arg',
-  payload: 'your_uncle',
+  payload: payload_object,
-  publisher: 'KindOfAnonymous::Sender'
+  publisher: 'Semi::Anonymous::Publisher'
 )
 driver << new_message